 Twin mattresses, which are sometimes also called single mattresses, are among the most popular mattresses sold today.
-Twin mattresses come in three sizes, which are youth size, standard length and XL.
+Twin mattress dimensions come in three sizes: youth size, standard length and XL.
 Here are summaries of each, along with information as to where they’re commonly used and by whom.

-Youth Size Mattresses.
-With the exception of tiny baby crib mattresses that measure just 52” long by 27.5” wide, child or youth mattress are typically 66” long x 33” wide x 5” deep, and are the smallest mattresses available.
-Because they’re quickly outgrown and ultimately need replacing, most parents opt to purchase standard twins rather than youth mattresses for still-growing young children.
-Since there’s not a huge demand for size mattresses, they’re difficult to find, and may need to be special ordered.
+Youth mattress are typically 66” long x 33” wide x 5” deep.
+These are the smallest mattresses available, with the exception of baby crib mattresses.
+Kids quickly outgrow them and they ultimately need replacing.
+As a result, most parents prefer to purchase standard twins for still-growing young children.
+Youth mattresses can be difficult to find and may need to be special ordered.

-Standard Twin Mattresses.
-Sometimes called single mattresses, standard twins are one of the most popular size mattresses on the market.
+Standard twins, also known as single mattresses, are one of the most popular twin mattress dimensions on the market.
 At 38” wide x 75” long, they’re also the smallest of all conventional mattress sizes.
-Standard twins have plenty of room for a growing child or even an average-sized adult to stretch out and sleep in comfort, although taller teenage children and adults may find them to be a bit too short for a comfortable night’s sleep.
-Their compact size and footprints take up less than 20 square feet of floor space, which make standard twin beds a good choice for smaller bedrooms.
+Standard twins have plenty of room for a growing child or average-sized adult to stretch out and sleep in comfort.
+However, taller teens and adults may find them to be a bit too short for a comfortable night’s sleep.
+Their compact size and footprints take up less than 20 square feet of floor space.
+As a result, they’re great for smaller bedrooms.

 Standard twin mattresses are also versatile.
-Since they can be used with or without box springs, they’re suitable for day beds, trundle beds, hideaways and bunk beds.
-Using a pair of standard twin mattresses with bunk beds will double the sleeping capacity of a small bedroom.
-Another benefit of small and lightweight standard twins is that they can be easily turned or rotated every few months, which manufacturers recommend to extend their use.
+They’re suitable for day beds, trundle beds, hideaways and bunk beds because they don’t need box springs.
+You can also double the sleeping capacity of a small bedroom with two standard twin mattresses for bunk beds.
+Furthermore, small and lightweight standard twins can be easily turned or rotated every few months.
+In fact, manufacturers recommend this to extend their use.

-Twin XL Mattresses.
 Most mattress manufacturers also offer extra long twin XL mattresses.
-Twin XLs are the same width as standard twin mattresses, but at 80 inches in length, they are a full five inches longer.
-They have plenty of room for a child to grow without having to replace his or her mattresses, as is usually the case with a standard twin mattress.
-As with standard twin mattresses, twin XLs are a good choice for bedrooms too small to accommodate full size or larger mattresses.
+Twin XLs are the same width as standard twin mattresses, but are five inches longer.
+They have plenty of room for a child to grow without having to replace his or her mattresses.
+Twin XLs are another good choice for bedrooms too small to accommodate full size or larger mattresses.

 Twin XL mattresses also have enough space for a taller than average adult to sleep comfortably.
-Because of their versatility and compact size, twin XLs are often found at boarding school and college dormitories.
+In fact, twin XLs are often found at boarding school and college dorms because of their versatility and compact size.

-Twin XL mattresses are the same length as queen and king mattresses, and when two twin XLs are placed side by side, they provide the same sleeping surface as a king size mattress.
-Two twin XL mattresses can also be used on a split adjustable bedframe such as the king size TEMPUR Up Foundation.
-Both sleepers can have a mattress in his or her preferred comfort level with a foundation that can raise or lower each mattress’ head position at the push of a button for more comfortable reading, surfing the web or watching TV.
+Twin XL mattresses are the same length as queen and king mattresses.
+When two twin XLs are placed side by side, they provide the same sleeping surface as a king size mattress.
+Two twin XL mattresses can also be used on a split adjustable bed frame.
+Both sleepers can have a mattress in their preferred comfort level.
+They can also add a foundation that can raise or lower each mattress’ head position.

 How Do Twin Mattresses Differ in Comfort Level?

-Now that the question, “How big is a twin mattress?” is answered, it’s time to consider comfort level.
+Now that the question, “how big is a twin mattress?” is answered, it’s time to consider comfort level.
 Having the right sleeping surface counts for just as much as having the right size mattress.
-Since twin mattresses are so widely used, they come in a huge variety of comfort levels suitable for all kinds of sleepers.
+Twin mattresses come in a wide variety of comfort levels suitable for all kinds of sleepers.
 Consider each of these options:

-- Very Firm – These mattresses have minimal padding on top in order to provide a rigid sleeping surface that keeps the spine aligned.
+These mattresses have minimal padding on top to provide a rigid sleeping surface that keeps the spine aligned.
 Back sleepers often prefer very firm mattresses, but they are less comfortable for stomach and side sleepers.

-- Medium – These mattresses are always popular because they balance firm and soft in a way that appeals to all kinds of sleepers.
-If you need to furnish a guest room or any space with rotating occupants, choose a medium mattresses that delivers comfort in any sleeping position.
+These mattresses are popular because they balance firm and soft in a way that appeals to all kinds of sleepers.
+If you need to furnish a guest room, choose a medium mattress that delivers comfort in any sleeping position.

-- Soft – These mattresses have extra padding that allows the sleeper to sink into the surface, providing extra relief for pressure points in the hips, spine, shoulders, and neck.
-Soft mattresses are great for stomach and side sleepers, but they could leave back sleepers with morning aches because they provide less spine support.
+These mattresses have extra padding that allows the sleeper to sink into the surface.
+As it result, it provides extra relief for pressure points in the hips, spine, shoulders, and neck.
+Soft mattresses are great for stomach and side sleepers.
+However, they could leave back sleepers with morning aches because they provide less spine support.

-- Very Soft – These mattresses come with thick padding that surrounds the sleeper and cradles each part of the body.
-Most stomach and back sleepers will want more support, but side sleepers will love how a very soft mattress conforms to their individual sleeping position.
+These mattresses come with thick padding that surrounds the sleeper and cradles each part of the body.
+Most stomach and back sleepers need more support, but side sleepers love how it conforms to their individual sleeping position.

 The descriptions above are generalizations.
-Every mattress brand and model is different, and the only way to know which one is right for you is to try them out in person.
-Test out twin mattresses in different comfort levels, and be sure to experiment with different sleeping positions.
-If you’re still wondering “How big is a twin mattress?”, stretching out on top of one helps put the size into perspective.
+Every mattress brand and model is different.
+The only way to know which one is right for you is to try them out in person.
+Make sure you test out twin mattresses in different comfort levels.
+Furthermore, be sure to experiment with different sleeping positions.
+If you’re still wondering “how big is a twin mattress?”, stretching out on one helps put the size into perspective.

-Find the Top Twin Mattress Brands at Sit n’ Sleep
+Find Twin Mattress Dimensions at Sit ‘n Sleep

-Whether you’re interested in a standard twin or twin XL mattress, you’re sure to find what you need at any Sit ‘n Sleep mattress superstore.
-We carry all major mattress brands, including Sealy, Beauty Sleep, Sherwood, Tempur-Pedic, and Comforpedic in a full range of comfort levels and construction types.
+Whether you’re interested in a standard twin or twin XL mattress, you’ll find what you need at any Sit ‘n Sleep mattress superstore.
+We carry all major mattress brands, including Sealy, Beautyrest, Stearns & Foster, Tempur-Pedic, and Hybrid Infinity in a full range of comfort levels and construction types.
 What’s more, our prices can’t be beat.
-Stop by one of Sit ‘n Sleep’s 38 Southern California outlets and one of our sleep consultants will help you select a twin mattress that meets your sleeping needs and fits your budget.
+Stop by one of Sit ‘n Sleep’s 38 Southern California outlets.
+Our sleep consultants will help you select a twin mattress that meets your sleeping needs and fits your budget.